FY2020 Earnings Estimate for Precision Drilling Corp (TSE:PD) Issued By Raymond James

-Precision Drilling Corp (TSE:PD) (NYSE:PDS) – Investment analysts at Raymond James reduced their FY2020 earnings per share (EPS) estimates for shares of Precision Drilling in a note issued to investors on Wednesday, March 18th.
-Raymond James analyst A. Bradford now expects that the company will post earnings of ($0.56) per share for the year, down from their previous forecast of ($0.10).
-Raymond James has a “Outperform” rating and a $1.15 price target on the stock.
-Raymond James also issued estimates for Precision Drilling’s FY2021 earnings at ($0.64) EPS.
+Precision Drilling Corp (TSE:PD) (NYSE:PDS) – Analysts at Raymond James reduced their FY2020 earnings estimates for shares of Precision Drilling in a note issued to investors on Wednesday, March 25th.
+Raymond James analyst A. Bradford now expects that the company will earn ($0.63) per share for the year, down from their previous estimate of ($0.56).
+Raymond James has a “Outperform” rating and a $0.80 price objective on the stock.
+Raymond James also issued estimates for Precision Drilling’s FY2021 earnings at ($0.78) EPS.

-A number of other research firms also recently issued reports on PD.
-BMO Capital Markets increased their price target on Precision Drilling from C$2.50 to C$3.00 in a research report on Friday, February 14th.
-Canaccord Genuity downgraded Precision Drilling from a “buy” rating to a “hold” rating and dropped their price target for the stock from C$3.00 to C$1.00 in a research report on Tuesday, March 10th.
-Tudor Pickering & Holt reissued a “hold” rating on shares of Precision Drilling in a research report on Thursday, March 19th.
-Citigroup dropped their price target on Precision Drilling from C$2.00 to C$0.80 in a research report on Friday, March 13th.
-Finally, AltaCorp Capital downgraded Precision Drilling from an “outperform” rating to a “sector perform” rating in a research report on Thursday, March 12th.
-Four equities research analysts have rated the stock with a hold rating, four have given a buy rating and one has assigned a strong buy rating to the company’s stock.
-The stock has an average rating of “Buy” and a consensus price target of C$2.72.
+PD has been the topic of several other research reports.
+Evercore dropped their target price on Precision Drilling from C$2.00 to C$1.50 in a research report on Wednesday, March 25th.
+Citigroup dropped their target price on Precision Drilling from C$0.80 to C$0.50 in a research report on Wednesday, March 25th.
+National Bank Financial dropped their target price on Precision Drilling from C$2.50 to C$1.50 and set an “outperform” rating on the stock in a research report on Tuesday, March 24th.
+Evercore ISI dropped their target price on Precision Drilling from C$2.00 to C$1.50 in a research report on Wednesday, March 25th.
+Finally, Royal Bank of Canada dropped their target price on Precision Drilling from C$1.50 to C$1.25 and set an “outperform” rating on the stock in a research report on Wednesday, March 25th.
+Four research analysts have rated the stock with a hold rating, five have given a buy rating and one has assigned a strong buy rating to the company.
+The company has an average rating of “Buy” and a consensus price target of C$1.85.

+Precision Drilling (TSE:PD) (NYSE:PDS) last released its quarterly earnings data on Thursday, February 13th.
+The company reported C$0.06 EPS for the quarter, topping the consensus estimate of C($0.05) by C$0.11.
+The firm had revenue of C$372.30 million for the quarter, compared to analysts’ expectations of C$358.87 million.

-In related news, Director Allen R. Hagerman acquired 50,000 shares of the firm’s stock in a transaction that occurred on Thursday, March 12th.
-The stock was purchased at an average cost of C$0.58 per share, for a total transaction of C$29,000.00.
-Following the purchase, the director now directly owns 74,277 shares of the company’s stock, valued at approximately C$43,080.66.
-Insiders have purchased a total of 67,500 shares of company stock valued at $40,835 over the last 90 days.
+In related news, Director Allen R. Hagerman bought 50,000 shares of the stock in a transaction that occurred on Thursday, March 12th.
+The stock was bought at an average cost of C$0.58 per share, for a total transaction of C$29,000.00.
+Following the purchase, the director now directly owns 74,277 shares of the company’s stock, valued at C$43,080.66.
+Insiders purchased a total of 67,500 shares of company stock valued at $40,835 over the last ninety days.

 About Precision Drilling